dart-lang/pub-dev/doc/policy.md

 If you believe a package is engaged in name squatting, you can use the following steps to request a pub.dev moderator review and that the package be transferred to you:

+1. Send an email requesting package transfer:

- 1. If the package has a publisher, locate the publisher in the details pane on the package page on pub.dev, the publisher page will have a contact email.
+   * If the package has a publisher:

+     * Locate the publisher-link in the details pane on the package page on pub.dev.
+The publisher page will have a contact email.
- 2. Email the publisher and copy/cc `support@pub.dev`, politely asking the publisher to either explain their intended purpose or transfer the ownership of the package to you.
+     * Email the publisher and copy/cc `support@pub.dev`, politely asking the publisher to either explain their intended purpose or transfer the ownership of the package to you.

+   * If the package has no publisher:

+     * Email `support@pub.dev`, politely asking the publisher to either explain their intended purpose or transfer the ownership of the package to you.

-    If the package had no publisher email `support@pub.dev`, include the package name, and we will forward the email to the package uploader.
+     * Be sure to mention the package name, and we will forward the email to the package uploader.

- 3. If the publisher does not respond within three (3) weeks, forward the thread to `support@pub.dev`, and a pub.dev moderator will review your request.
+2. If the publisher does not respond within three (3) weeks, forward the thread to `support@pub.dev`, and a pub.dev moderator will review your request.

 ### Trademark infringement
 Google and pub.dev respect the importance of trademarks and other proprietary rights,